jmllegrand/react-101-catch/README.md

   }
 ```

-- Use of commments in JSX
+- Use of comments in JSX
 ```
   render : function() {
     return (